onug/csnf/README.md

 ##### <a name="consumerscenario2custom"></a> Connect my tools and services with CSNF.
 Follow the guidance below to connect enterprise tools and services with CSNF and customize as needed.
-1. Detailed steps and links to tools and validations as needed Coming soon...
+1. Detailed steps and links to tools and validations as needed Coming soon..

 ## <a name="steering-committee"></a>Steering Committee